spencer-shadley/completed-class/17-NoSQL/supplemental/Installing-MongoDB.md

    1. If you would prefer video instructions for this part, watch [this YouTube video](https://www.youtube.com/watch?v=sBdaRlgb4N8&feature=youtu.be&t=120)

-8. Test if it worked: Close your current Git Bash window, then reopen it and run this command: `mongod`
+1. Test if it worked: Close your current Git Bash window, then reopen it and run this command: `mongod`

-9. **NOTE**: No "b" at the end, simply `mongod`
+   - **NOTE**: No "b" at the end, simply `mongod`

+   - If you are using the integrated VS Code terminal, try running in this in an actual terminal.
+For the environment variables to take effect the terminal must be restarted and VS Code has a tendency to hang on to the process.
+For VS Code integrated terminal to work it may require a full restart.

+   - If `mongod` still didn’t run, and instead your bash threw a "command not found" error, make sure you added MongoDB’s bin directory to your PATH variable (see step B.3).
+Then, close out git bash and try running `mongod` again.

-10. If mongod is still running, great job!
+1. If mongod is still running, great job!
 Now go ahead and open a new instace of Git Bash, and enter the command: `mongo`.
 This will initialize the Mongo Shell and allow you to begin entering commands via the Mongo Shell.
-Congratulations, you’ve installed MongoDB.
-Your instructor will take it from here.
+Congratulations, you’ve installed MongoDB!

-11. If mongod didn’t run, and instead your bash threw a "command not found" error, make sure you added MongoDB’s bin directory to your PATH variable (see step B.3).
-Then, close out git bash and try running mongod again.

-12. If mongod starts but closes after a series of prompts, make sure you created the data/db directory in your root.
+1) If `mongod` starts but closes after a series of prompts, make sure you created the data/db directory in your root.
 MongoDB cannot run without this directory (see steps 2.1-2.2).

-13. If you’re still encountering issues starting mongod, please ask for assistance from one of the TAs or the instructor.
+1) If you’re still encountering issues starting mongod, please ask for assistance in `#help-queue` or `#ask-the-class`.

 ---